-declared 'essential' during the pandemic lockdowns are close contact jobs and female dominated.
-They make up the majority of frontline workers in the healthcare, care and other essential sectors: 76% of healthcare and social-care workers, 86% of personal care workers in health services.
-With the pandemic, women in these sectors saw an unprecedented rise in workload, health risk and challenges to work-life balance.
-Yet these sectors in many Member States continue to be characterised by relatively low salaries, which calls to question how much the value of their essential work is appreciated.
-A similar case is for example that of food store cashiers, who face similar health risks and disruption of work-life balance.
+workers, 86% of personal care workers in health services98.
+With the pandemic, women in these sectors saw an unprecedented rise in workload, health risk and challenges to work-life balance.99 Yet these sectors in many Member States continue to be characterised by relatively low salaries, which calls to question how much the value of their essential work is appreciated.
+A similar case is for example that of food store cashiers, who face similar health risks and disruption of work-life balance.100

 The COVID-19 crisis reinforces the need to recognise the importance and contribution of frontline work, promoting equal sharing of care responsibilities, breaking the glass ceiling and better valorising women's skills, efforts and responsibilities in undervalued and underpaid sectors by addressing the pay gap heads on.
 Hence, the Commission underlined the urgency of tackling these gaps in the wake of COVID-19 when marking the European Equal Pay day on 10 November 2020.
-It also organised an online seminar on the gender equality aspects of work and care in the context of COVID-19 where Member States presented examples of policies they were implementing to mitigate the impacts of the pandemic on female employment and measure to support equal sharing of care work.
+101 It also organised an online seminar on the gender equality aspects of work and care in the context of COVID-19 where Member States presented examples of policies they were implementing to mitigate the impacts of the pandemic on female employment and measure to support equal sharing of care work.
+102